With 20 years of experience, juwi is one of the pioneers in the field of renewable energies. Find out more about our history.

 In Germany, juwi focuses on the development of wind farms.
 The company establishes itself as one of the leading project developers in the field of wind onshore and realizes wind farms all around the country.
 Right after the turn of the year 2016/2017 juwi exceeds the benchmark of 2,000 MW of installed wind energy capacity.

 Additionally, the Operations & Maintenance Business plays an increasingly prominent role.
-With the state-of-the-art control room, a 24/7 service and a volume of around 1,800 Megawatt of wind and solar energy under surveillance juwi is one of the big players in the field of technical and business operations.
+With the state-of-the-art control room, a 24/7 service and a volume of globally around 3,000 Megawatt of wind and solar energy under surveillance juwi is one of the big players in the field of technical and business operations.

 The political framework in Germany and abroad deteriorate distinctly.
 After the reform of the German Renewable Energies Act in 2012, the German solar market collapses. juwi reacts by restructuring the company and dissociates from marginal businesses in the years to follow: The company stops its B2C, biogas, wood pellet businesses as well as the development of components.
 Instead, juwi concentrates on the development and construction of wind- and solar farms and their operation and maintenance.
 By the end of 2014, Mannheim energy supplier MVV Energie AG takes a 50.1 per cent share of the juwi Group.
 This partnership stabilizes juwi lastingly and offers new perspectives for the future.